 Melt butter in a skillet on medium-high heat

-Add apples to the skillet and stir for about 4 minutes until they start to shrink.
-Add almost all of the sugar, reserving about 1 or 2 Tablespoons.
-Cook for about 2 minutes.
-Apples should be crisp, but beginning to soften.
-Mix the reserved sugar with the cornstarch and stir into the apple mixture.
-Cook for about 1 minute until mixture begins to thicken.
-Once thick, transfer to a shallow dish and stir in lemon and spices.
+Add apples to the skillet, toss with lemon zest and juice and stir for about 4 minutes over medium-high heat until they are starting to cook down a bit.
+Add the brown sugar.
+Cook for about 2 minutes until the apples are crisp, but beginning to soften.
+Mix 1/4 cup granulated sugar with the spices and cornstarch and stir into the apple mixture.
+Cook on high for about 1 minute until mixture begins to thicken.
+Once thick, transfer to a shallow dish and stir in vanilla.
 Let cool to room temperature.
+This step can be done the day before and kept covered in the refrigerator.

 While the mixture is cooling, roll out dough and cut 24-26 circles with a 2 1/2 inch round glass or cutter.
 Place circles on a baking sheet lined with parchment paper and return to the fridge for at least 10 minutes.

-Remove circles from fridge and lightly moisten the edge of each circle with cold water.
+Remove circles from fridge.
 Place about 2T of filling into the first row of circles.
 Experiment with as big of heap as you can put in- the more filling the better.
 You might have to strategically place some apple pieces.
 Place another dough circle on top, sealing the edges then crimping with a fork.
 If sauce oozes out, just wipe it off and keep going.
 The apples should make a little mound in the middle.

 Once all of the pies are sealed and crimped with a fork, given them a good shock in the freezer for about 5-10 minutes.